PrimeAcademy/software-installs/node-nvm.md

 node -v
 ```

-You should see something like `v18.19.0` (the exact numbers don't matter).
+You should see something like `v22.0.0` (the exact numbers don't matter).

-## MacOS Monterey+ Users: Turn Off AirPlay Receiver
+## Turn Off AirPlay Receiver

 If your Mac is running the MacOS Monterey operating system (or later), you'll need to turn off "AirPlay Receiver" in the “Sharing” System Preference.
 This is necessary for you to run a web server using our default configuration (on port `5000`).
 More info [here](https://developer.apple.com/forums/thread/682332).